tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Backward compatibility can be maintained if the authenticating party also holds a traditional certificate and presents it to relying parties that have not yet deployed PQC support.
-While this approach preserves interoperability during the transition, it also reintroduces downgrade risk: an attacker could suppress PQC options and force peers to authenticate using the traditional certificate.
+While this approach preserves interoperability during the transition, it also introduces downgrade risk: an attacker could suppress PQC options and force peers to authenticate using the traditional certificate.